Scottsboro, Alabama: The Scottsboro Boys

-During the course of four trials, most of the youths were convicted and sentenced to death by all-white juries, although witnesses provided weak and contradictory testimonies.
+During the course of four trials, most of the defendants were convicted and sentenced to death by all-white juries, although witnesses provided weak and contradictory testimonies.
 The case is now widely regarded (including in Scottsboro) as one of the worst travesties of justice perpetrated against blacks in the post-Reconstruction South.
 Only the first trials were held in Scottsboro.
-Of the original nine young black defendants (some of them minors at the time of arrest), accused of gang raping two fellow hobo white women on a freight train, eight were quickly convicted and sentenced to death by all-white juries in trials occurring in a mob atmosphere in Scottsboro.
+Of the original nine young black defendants (some of them minors at the time of arrest), accused of gang raping two fellow hobo white females on a freight train, eight were quickly convicted and sentenced to death by all-white juries in trials occurring in a mob atmosphere in Scottsboro.

 The only two local attorneys who were willing to take the cases had few qualifications for criminal defense work.
 They were unable to put up much of a defense when the judge gave them no time to prepare their defenses before the trials.
 He started the first trial as soon as they agreed to take the cases, and then began each case as soon as the jury had gone out on the previous one.

 In its two reviews of appeals from the case, the United States Supreme Court overturned their death sentences and convictions, saying that the convictions had been obtained by improper procedures.
-Those convicted spent at least six years and as many as nineteen years incarcerated in harsh local jails and state prisons.
-The Scottsboro Boys had served long prison sentences when Governor George Wallace partially mitigated this widely accepted injustice by issuing a pardon in 1976 for the one remaining Scottsboro defendant still imprisoned.
+Those convicted spent at few as six years and as many as nineteen years incarcerated in harsh local jails and state prisons.
+The Scottsboro Boys had served long prison sentences when Governor George Wallace partially mitigated this widely accepted injustice by issuing a pardon in 1976 for the one remaining Scottsboro defendant still living.